 Women delivering their babies at the Women's Pavilion enter the hospital through the Pavilion.
 The patient rooms are only a few steps away, and nurses specially trained in obstetrical care will help mothers and fathers get settled and ready for their special delivery.

 If a cesarean section is needed, the mother is transferred to a surgical suite within the Women's Pavilion and returns to her room for recovery and postpartum stay.
 If the baby needs special care, an intensive care nursery with a highly trained staff is located in the Pavilion.

 The Women's Pavilion also offers:

 - Certified Lactation Consultants are available to answer questions and concerns about breastfeeding.

-- A sibling party with ice cream and cake party for big brother or sister.
+- A sibling party with ice cream for big brother or sister.

 - Celebration Meal - special meal for new mom and a guest, served in mom's room.
 Several menu choices available.